Tech-Tactics/articulate-javascript-tools/README.md

 Automatically detects which scene the learner is currently in and writes the scene name into a `SceneTitle` variable.
 Display it on any slide using `%SceneTitle%` — no hard-coding needed.

-See [js-trigger-scene-title-README.md](storyline 360/js-trigger-scene-title-README.md) for full setup, usage, and troubleshooting details.
+See [js-trigger-scene-title-README.md](storyline%20360/js-trigger-scene-title-README.md) for full setup, usage, and troubleshooting details.

+### JavaScript Trigger Retrieve LMS Name

+**File:** `storyline 360/js-trigger-retrieve-lms-name.js`
+**Version:** 1.0.0
+**Tested with:** Articulate Storyline 360 x64 v3.113.36519.0

+Retrieves the learner's name from the LMS via the SCORM API, reformats it from "Last, First" to "First Last", and stores it in an `lmsName` variable.
+Useful for personalized completion certificates or greeting messages — reference it on-slide with `%lmsName%`.

+See [js-trigger-retrieve-lms-name-README.md](storyline%20360/js-trigger-retrieve-lms-name-README.md) for full setup, requirements, and considerations.

 ## Rise 360 Scripts